Scoring Your Credit

-Lenders want to be positive that giving you a loan is a safe move.
-Your credit score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double that of someone having a higher FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
+You'll still qualify for a loan with a lower score, but the interest paid over the life of the loan could be more than double the amount of an individual with a superior credit score.

-We're used to working with all tiers of credit scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the best way to ease into owning a home.
+Call Lynn at (512) 736-8822 and she can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Improving your FICO score takes time.
-It can be rare to make a large-scale change in your FICO score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+You want a better score, but how do you get there?
+Building your FICO score takes time.
+It can be rare to make a significant stride change in your number with quick fixes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
 You'll improve your credit score by using these tips:

-- Correct your credit report.
-If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Ensure that your credit history is correct.
+If you find incorrect items on your credit report, contact the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have the majority of your debt taking up the balance a single card.
+At first, this doesn't sound like a good idea.
+But, you don't want to have one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have all of your debt transferred to a single card.

-- Apply for gas cards or chain store credit.
-For those who have non-existent credit or below average credit, department store credit cards and gas credit cards are ways to get credit, increase your credit limits and keep up your payments, which will raise your credit.
-You must always avoid charging a large balance for more than a couple of billing cycles because these types of cards usually have a surprisingly high interest rate.
+- Apply for gas station cards or department store credit.
+For those who have no credit or low credit, store credit cards and gas credit cards are ways to improve credit, increase your spending limits and have a solid payment history, which will raise your credit.
+You should always avoid holding a large balance for more than a couple of billing cycles because these types of cards normally have a steeper interest rate.

 - Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
-But, make sure you pay them off in no more than two or three payments.
+Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
+But, pay them off in one or two payments.

-Knowing the methods you can use to improve your credit score, you can move toward becoming a homeowner.
-Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
-With the help of Engel & Volkers, the loan process is sure to go more smoothly so you, too, can achieve home ownership.
+Knowing the methods you can use to build up your FICO score, you're one step closer to becoming a homeowner.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Austin Portfolio Real Estate, the loan process is sure to go more smoothly so you, too, can become a homeowner.